 > WATER USE IN OIL AND GAS OPERATIONS

-For an overview on the reclamation of waste material, see
+For an overview of regulations intended to protect birds, see